gabriele-h/almapipo/README.md

 Usually you will not need to directly access the module `rest_call_api`.
 You might find `test_calls_remaining_today` useful though, as it creates a message with the number of remaining API calls.
-It's perfect for a first call to the API as it requires no parameters at all and provides information you might anyways.
+It's perfect for a first call to the API as it requires no parameters at all and provides information you will need in the future.

-**Note:** The message will be printed to stdout and appended to the logfile.
+**Note:** The function itself makes an API call and will be counted as one.

 ```python
 from alma_rest import rest_call_api